Ttalk.info

 Something funny showed up when I went to do a plastigage test of #1 rod journal -- there are no cotter pins in the rod cap bolts.
 Before you ask -- they are not nylock nuts.
 The nuts were highly torqued down.
 It took a lot of oomph to loosen them.
 On the contrary, the main cap nuts, though cotter pinned, could almost be loosened by hand.
 A butcher had obviously been at the engine.
 I removed the bearing caps and lifted the crank out of the journals to pull the pistons.

 Pulling #1 showed that the engine has 4 ring pistons that are +.030" oversize .
-The dister showed up when I removed piston #2.
+The disaster showed up when I removed piston #2.
 The wrist pin was loose on the rod and could slip out of the piston.
 The pinchbolt wasn't clamping the wrist pin .
 Some of the thread is gone from the bolt .
 It took a lot of effort to remove the pinchbolt.

 The effect of this was to allow the wrist pin to slide all the way through the piston and contact the cylinder wall.
 The ends of the pin gouged channels into the cylinder wall : & .
 There are similar gouges on the forward wall of the cylinder.
 It's hard to measure them, but they seem to be about .010" deep.
 Now I can guess why the car was taken off of the road 36 years ago.
 I'm guessing that this showed up shortly after having the engine rebuilt.

 Now the quandary - (if I'm going to save the engine, that is).
 Should I have a sleeve put into #2 and then have it bored to .030" over and reuse the pistons.
-Or, should I have #2 bored out to the next standard oversize that would clean up the gouges (maybe +.060") and the have all cylinders bored to that size and get a new set of pistons?
+Or, should I have #2 bored out to the next standard oversize that would clean up the gouges (maybe +.060") and then have all cylinders bored to that size and get a new set of pistons?
 I'm open to suggestions.
-Drop me a line
+Drop me a line.

 Back